Icon Currency

 Salary Payment

-• The wages must be paid by end of the day on employee’s officially last day (Termination)
+The wages must be paid by end of the day on employee’s officially last day (Termination)

 Payslip

-• Company name and address
+• Company name and address,

-• Month of payslip
+• Month of payslip,

-• Monthly earnings, allowances and deductions
+• Monthly earnings, allowances, deductions,

-• Year-to-date earnings, deductions and net pay
+• Year-to-date earnings, deductions and net pay,

-• Monthly employer’s statutory contributions
+• Monthly employer’s statutory contribution(s),

-• YTD employer’s statutory contributions
+• YTD employer’s statutory contribution(s), and

 Holiday Allowance